 - Forwards are very similar to futures; however, there are key differences.

-- A forward long position benefits when on the expiration date, the underlying asset has risen in price, while a forward short position benefits when the underlying asset has fallen in price.
+- A forward long position benefits when, on the maturation/expiration date, the underlying asset has risen in price, while a forward short position benefits when the underlying asset has fallen in price.

 How do Forward Contracts Work?

 Forward contracts have four main components to consider.
 The following are the four components: